-A series of inside City rate increases and a nearly 75% increase in rates for outside City customers approved by the Pennsylvania Public Utility Commission (PUC) in July 2011 had begun to gradually improve operating results and cash flow.
+In the Water Fund, a series of inside City rate increases and a nearly 75% increase in rates for outside City customers approved by the Pennsylvania Public Utility Commission (PUC) in July 2011 had begun to gradually improve operating results and cash flow.
 Following the lengthy PUC review process for an outside City customer rate increase proposal filed in 2014, the City settled with the State parties for a \$4.2 million revenue increase applied to outside City customers.
 This increase, paired with a City Council approved rate increase for inside City customers of \$1.3 million, went into effect on March 5, 2015 per the PUC approved settlement agreement.
 An additional rate increase of 7% for inside City customers was approved by City Council in January 2016.

-In April of 2016, the City refinanced the 2007 General Obligation Bonds, the largest portion of which were issued to fund major improvements to the two City water filtration plants.
-The refinancing took advantage of historically low interest rates to net a total savings to the Water Fund of approximately \$7.5 million, including \$3.2 million in savings in 2016 and about \$1.5 million in savings in each of the following three years (2017, 2018, and 2019).
+In March of 2016, the City refinanced the 2007 General Obligation Bonds, the largest portion of which were issued to fund major improvements to the two City water filtration plants.
+The refinancing took advantage of historically low interest rates to net a total savings to the Water Fund of approximately \$7.5 million, including \$3.2 million in savings in 2016 and about \$1.5 million in savings in each of the following three years (2017, 2018 and 2019).
+This refinancing savings was a significant factor in the reduction of the Water Fund negative unrestricted net position by nearly \$5,000,000 as of December 31, 2016.